vacp2p/rfc/content/docs/rfcs/36/README.md

 The API should be generic enough, so:

-- it can be implemented by both nim-waku and go-waku C-Bindings,
+- it can be implemented by both nwaku and go-waku C-Bindings,
 - it can be consumed from a variety of languages such as C#, Kotlin, Swift, Rust, C++, etc.

 The selected format to pass data to and from the API is `JSON`.